visit-dav/visit/src/doc/cli_manual/functions.rst

     The visualization window has various modes that affect its behavior and the VisIt Python Interface provides a few functions to toggle some of those modes.
-    The ToggleMaintainDataMode and ToggleMaintainViewMode functions force the data range and the view, respectively, that was in effect when the mode was toggled to be used for all subsequent time states.
+    The ToggleMaintainViewMode functions forces the view that was in effect when the mode was toggled to be used for all subsequent time states.

 **Example:**